U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 Washington, DC 20585

-Howard Gruenspecht was named Deputy Administrator of the U.S. Energy Information Administration (EIA) in March 2003.
+Howard Gruenspecht was named Deputy Administrator of the U.S. Energy Information Administration (EIA) in March 2003 and became Acting Administrator on January 20, 2017.

 As the second-in-command at EIA and the agency's top career official, Howard is involved in all aspects of analyzing, and disseminating independent and impartial energy information to promote sound policy-making, efficient markets, and public understanding of energy and its interaction with the economy and the environment.
 He works closely with the Administrator to provide overall leadership, planning, and policy direction for the agency.
 EIA provides a wide range of information and data products covering energy production, stocks, demand, imports, exports, and prices.
 It also prepares analyses and special reports on energy topics of current interest.